MicroEJ/How-To/Storage-Get-Started/README.md

 The application must close the input stream when it is no longer needed.

 ## List all stored data
-An applciation can list all stored data by calling the <code>getIds</code> method.
+An application can list all stored data by calling the <code>getIds</code> method.
 This method returns all data key's already stored.
 ```java
 try {
     for (String k : storage.getIds()) {